Aegean College Allied Health offers a bachelors’ programme in Speech and Language Pathology studies in collaboration with the University of Essex.

 - Interdisciplinary intervention groups according to the latest intervention models in Health Care.

 Speech and language Pathology studies in Aegean College last four full academic years and offer students all the necessary knowledge and skills required by a professional in the field.
-The course is in collaboration with Canterbury Christ Church University.

 They can also offer their services to people with acquired speech disorders, aphasia, neuron-motor disabilities, and with people who require an alternative way of communication.
 They can also help adults with neuron-diseases such as Alzheimer, speech disorders after accidents etc.